 Oral history in Puerto Rico has long held that the Taino did not die out, but were in fact among the ancestors of the modern inhabitants of the Island.
 The DNA research provides scientific confirmation.

-More than 75% of Puerto Ricans identify themselves as white, according to the most recent census data.
+More than 75% of Puerto Ricans identify themselves as white, according to 2010 census data.
 All the genomes tested in the DNA research showed European and usually African descent as well.
 There is no current research identifying modern people who are of primarily Taino heritage.
 However, 9,399 people in Puerto Rico identified themselves as Taino on the 2010 census.

 South American connection